-Coach Will Blackburn is entering his 13th season at the University of Houston as an assistant coach and recruiting coordinator.
-Blackburn coaches Houston's throwing events and assists with the horizontal jumps.
+Coach Will Blackburn enters his 17th season at the University of Houston and is the Associate Head Coach for the Houston Cougar Track & Field program.
+Blackburn coaches Houston’s throwing events, assists with the horizontal jumps, and coordinates the team’s travel and recruiting.

 During the 2010-11 season, Chris Carter, one of the best triple jumpers in program history, took home the Conference USA Indoor and Outdoor triple jump championships and an outdoor title in the long jump.
 Carter went on to qualify in the triple at the indoor and outdoor NCAA Championships, where he placed fourth at both meets to earn All-America nods.